Wears a fish-bowl on his head

 Beck used Maxie Shiffman, Peter Parker's agent before he became a crime fighter, to lure Spidey out to do battle.
 (Web of Spider-Man #90)

 After Kaine killed Octavius, Beck and others tried to steal his adamantium tentacles, but were stopped by Spider-Man and the Scarlet Spider.
 (Funeral for an Octopus #3) Beck's self confidence never seemed to really rebound, as he often worked with other criminals.
-He joined the Seven (Vulture, Electro, Scorpia, Jason Macendale, Shocker and Beetle) to rid themselves of the criminal killer, Kaine.
-(Spider-Man Unlimited #9)
+He joined the Seven (Vulture, Electro, Scorpia, Jason Macendale, Shocker and Beetle) to rid themselves of Kaine.
+(Spider-Man Unlimited (vol. 1) #9)

 He started planning his final revenge, but his long-time enemy Spider-Man was no longer who he knew, but a clone.
 Ben Reilly faced off against Mysterio and his ally, Armada, when they created the MysteryVision TV channel.
 He could broadcast his own thoughts and fantasies to TV screens.
 This would wipe out the costs of having writers, actors and sets.
 "In this age of information, the greatest power belongs to whoever rules the airwaves!" he crowed.
 MysteryVision was an addictive broadcast that turned its viewers into mindless zombies.
 When it came time to take on Spider-Man, Beck had tricked him placing receivers onto his eye pieces on his mask, letting Mysterio fool him with any illusion he wanted as he broadcast Spidey's confusion to the masses.
 The lenses were shattered while battling Armada, freeing Ben from the visions of monsters he had been seeing.